Sofia Gruskin: Career

-Soon after graduate school, Sofia Gruskin came to work with Dr. Jonathan Mann.
-In association with Dr. Daniel Tarantola, they worked to establish the François-Xavier Bagnoud Center for Health and Human Rights at Harvard University.
+Soon after graduate school, Gruskin came to work with Jonathan Mann.
+In association with Daniel Tarantola, they worked to establish the François-Xavier Bagnoud Center for Health and Human Rights at Harvard University.
 Gruskin was head of the Harvard School of Public Health's program on International Health and Human Rights, chair of the Group on Reproductive Health and Rights at the Harvard Center for Population and Development Studies, associate professor in the Department of Global Health and Population, and Co-Director of the Inter-departmental Program on Women, Gender and Health.
 She was at Harvard between 1993 and 2010, and from 2010-2015 was an adjunct professor in Global Health at Harvard University's T.H.
 Chan School of Public Health.

 Gruskin was a member of the Amnesty International board of directors from 2002 to 2006; the principal architect of the 2003 General Comment on HIV/AIDS promulgated by the UN Committee on the Rights of the Child; a standing member of the Scientific Review Committee on Behavioral and Social Consequences of HIV/AIDS for the National Institutes of Health from 2005 to 2009; chair of the UNAIDS Reference Group on HIV and Human Rights from 2002-2006; a member of the Institute of Medicine's Committee for the Outcome and Impact Evaluation of Global HIV/AIDS Programs Implemented Under the Lantos/Hyde Act of 2008 (PEPFAR, 2010-2013); a member of the Technical Advisory Group of the UN Global Commission on HIV and the Law from 2010 to 2012; and a member of the Guttmacher Institute's Board of Directors from 2014-2016.

 Gruskin now holds professorial roles in Preventive Medicine at the Keck School of Medicine and at the Gould School of Law at the University of Southern California and previously in the Department of Global Health and Population at the T. H. Chan School of Public Health.
 In addition to teaching full term courses, Gruskin has also been invited as a guest lecturer in a variety of full-term academic classes.
 Over the course of her career, Gruskin has partnered with the World Health Organization (WHO), the United Nations Development Program (UNDP), United Nations Population Fund (UNFPA), IPAS, Open Society Foundation, and local organizations and universities in Brazil, India, and Vietnam, amongst others.